AshFoster/pontoon-game/README.md

 ### Scope Plane

 All of the user goals outlined in the strategy plane all seem to be plausible for the first release of the game.
 Although for this particular game, playing against the computer would add another layer of complexity which I don't feel would provide enough of a difference to the user's experience to warrant implementing at this stage.
-For this reason it won't be included.
+For this reason, it won't be included.

 ### Structure Plane

 The game will have a welcome message shown only when the game is first loaded.
-From then on, a main menu is shown with various options for the user to choose from - Play Pontoon, See Rules, See Leaderboard and Quit.
+From then on, the main menu is shown with various options for the user to choose from - Play Pontoon, See Rules, See Leaderboard and Quit.
 They will be notified if they don't select a valid option and asked to try again.

-See Rules and See Leaderboard are self explanatory, though it's worth mentioning that the terminal is cleared before either are shown, and then cleared again on returning to the main menu.
+See Rules and See Leaderboard are self-explanatory, though it's worth mentioning that the terminal is cleared before either are shown and then cleared again on returning to the main menu.

 Play Pontoon takes the user to the game itself, firstly asking them for their name.
 This can include any characters but is limited to only 10 in length.
 The name is used for their score to be added to the leaderboard once a game has been completed.
 Next, the terminal is cleared and the main game screen is shown.
 The player's initial hand is shown along with its current value.
-The player can then choose from some options - Add another card to their hand, Stick with what the currently have, or to Quit.
+The player can then choose from some options - Add another card to their hand, Stick with what they currently have, or to Quit.

-Once the player has either gone bust, got a five card trick, or has chosen to stick with what they have, they are notified of their score for the round and can then continue to the next round where the process is repeated.
+Once the player has either gone bust, got a five-card trick, or has chosen to stick with what they have, they are notified of their score for the round and can then continue to the next round where the process is repeated.
 Once all 5 rounds have been completed they're shown their final score which is then added to the leaderboard.
 They are then returned to the main menu.

-During the game the player has the option of quiting.
+During the game, the player has the option of quitting.
 If this is selected they're asked if they'd actually like to quit.
 If so then they're returned to the main menu, if not they're returned to the game.

 ### Skeleton Plane

 ### Surface Plane

-Since this is a terminal based game there is not much to consider in terms of the surface plane.
+Since this is a terminal-based game there is not much to consider in terms of the surface plane.

 ## Features